esciencecenter-digital-skills/research-software-support/modules/citation/index.md

 ---
-id: 3
+title: Software citation
 category: Publishing & Citing
-title: Software citation
+order: 33
 author: eScience Center
 description: Learn how and when to cite research software and make your software citable and why it is important.
 thumbnail: "thumbnail-citation.jpg"